Q.1. Fill in the Blanks:

 Q.13.
 How can we test the presence of fat in food items?

 Ans.
 Rub a small quantity of food item on a piece of white paper.
 Oily patch on the piece of white paper indicates that the food items contain fat.

 (b) Lack of specific nutrients in the diet.

 Q.15.
 Write the steps to test the presence of protein in a food item.

 (a) Make a paste or powder of the food item to be tested.

-(c) Add 2 drops of solution of copper sulphate and 10 drops of solution of caustic soda to the test tube.
+(c) Add 2 drops of a solution of copper sulphate and 10 drops of a solution of caustic soda to the test tube.

-(d) Shake the test tube and observe the color.
-A violet color indicates presence of proteins in the food item.
+(d) Shake the test tube and observe the colour.
+A violet colour indicates the presence of proteins in the food item.

 Q.16.
 What is a balanced diet?
 Is it same for everyone?

 Ans.
-A balanced diet is a diet that consists of variety of different types of food which provides all the nutrients in adequate amount for the proper functioning of the body.
-Balanced diet is not same for everyone as it depends on age, gender and occupation of a person.
+A balanced diet is a diet that consists of a variety of different types of food which provides all the nutrients in an adequate amount for the proper functioning of the body.
+A balanced diet is not same for everyone as it depends on the age, gender and occupation of a person.